sergei-mironov/mobile-nixos-cfg/README.md

 * On resizing partitions https://github.com/NixOS/mobile-nixos/issues/342
 * A status Issue on MobileNixos installer https://github.com/NixOS/mobile-nixos/issues/374

-In this section we will flash the pinephone with the bootable MobileNixos example.
+Here we flash the Pinephone with the bootable MobileNixos configuration named [example.nix](./nix/example.nix).
 Currently it has only an absolute minimum of features, like GUI+Wifi.
-I only tested building MobileNixos image using `binfmt` hack described in Tom'f blog.
-The Original configuration doesn't enable SSH by mistake.
-This mobile-nixos PR fixes it: https://github.com/NixOS/mobile-nixos/pull/455

 1. Enable the `binfmt` boot option of the Host PC's kernel as described in the Tom'f blog.